lanl-aea/waves/docs/tutorial_08_data_extraction_waves.rst

 See the :ref:`odb_extract_cli` and :meth:`waves.scons_extensions.abaqus_extract` documentation for an overview of the H5 file structure.
 You will notice that there are two H5 files per parameter set.
-The data is organized into a root file, e.g. ``rectangle_compression.h5``, that contains the overall file structure, some unsorted meta data, and an xarray object with a list of H5 group paths containing Xarray datasets.
-The second file, ``rectangle_compression_datasets.h5`` contains the actual Xarray dataset objects.
+The data is organized into a root file, ``rectangle_compression.h5``, that contains the overall file structure, some unsorted meta data, and a list of H5 group paths containing Xarray datasets.
+The second file, ``rectangle_compression_datasets.h5``, contains the actual Xarray dataset objects. :ref:`tutorial_post_processing_waves` will introduce a post-processing task with the :meth:`waves.scons_extensions.abaqus_extract` H5 output files.

-You can explore the structure of each file with `The HDF5 Group command-line-tools`_ below (the ``grep`` command excludes the large, unsorted data in the ``odb`` group path).
+You can explore the structure of each file with `The HDF5 Group command-line-tools`_ below (the ``grep`` command excludes the large, unsorted data in the ``/odb`` group path).

 .. code-block::
    :caption: rectangle_compression.h5